Chiller (TV network): Carriage decline and closure

 In 2017, NBCUniversal began to eliminate some of its non-prime networks in NBCU's cable portfolio by closing or rebranding these networks.
 Cloo closed on February 1, 2017, along with Esquire Network on June 28, and Universal HD was rebranded as the Olympic Channel on July 14.

-On February 1, 2017 (the same day sister network Cloo shut down), Dish removed the channel from their lineup, which cited that most of the network's rerun-centric programming was duplicative of that available on other networks and streaming services, with Charter Communications (Spectrum, Time Warner Cable and Bright House Networks subsidiaries) removing the network along with Esquire Network on April 25 for the same reason.
+On February 1, 2017 (the same day sister network Cloo shut down), Dish removed Chiller from the lineup, which cited that most of the network's rerun-centric programming was duplicative of that available on other networks and streaming services, with Charter Communications (Spectrum, Time Warner Cable and Bright House Networks subsidiaries) removing the network along with Esquire Network on April 25 for the same reason.
 Five months later on October 2, 2017, Verizon FiOS discontinued carriage of the channel, while Mediacom quietly removed the channel from their lineup on October 23.

-On November 8, 2017, Cox removed Chiller from its lineup when it refused to continue their carriage of Chiller within their new carriage agreements with NBCUniversal Cable Entertainment Group, removing the network from several Cox regional outlets.
+On November 8, 2017, Cox removed the channel from its lineup when it refused to continue their carriage of Chiller within their new carriage agreements with NBCUniversal Cable Entertainment Group, removing the network from several Cox regional outlets.

-On November 16, 2017, NBCUniversal Cable Networks confirmed that the channel would close on December 31.
-Google Fiber removed Chiller from its lineup on December 20, which left DirecTV and AT&T U-Verse as two of the last providers to carry Chiller until its closure.
+On November 16, 2017, NBCUniversal Cable Networks confirmed that the channel would be closing on December 31.
+Google Fiber dropped Chiller from its lineup on December 20, which left DirecTV and AT&T U-Verse as two of the last remaining providers to carry Chiller until its closure.
 A year-end ratings recap showed Chiller as ranked 127 out of 136 networks, averaging 36,000 viewers a night.

-The network officially shut down around 11:59 p.m.
+The network officially signed off at 11:59 p.m.
 ET on December 31 after an airing of The Babadook with a simple message saying "Thank you for watching Chiller.
 GOOD NIGHT!".